-After spending hundreds of hours combing through the various versions of the original Dark Souls that have been released, I have a clear knowledge of how leveling up works and what effects the player will experience for picking one stat to bolster over another.
+Dark Souls is a game that exemplifies the difficulty in almost every aspect and never holds your hand for one second.
+After spending hundreds of hours combing through Dark Souls Remastered, I have a clear knowledge of how leveling up works and what effects the player will experience for picking one stat to bolster over another.

 Allow me to summarize what each of these stats does and what kinds of builds that increase them can benefit the most.